 37. Go behind the scenes at Universal Studios Hollywood

 See the magic of movie making at Universal Studios Hollywood.
-The theme park features its famous studio tour, King Kong 3-D adventure and a range of rides like the new Despicable Me Minion Mayhem.
+The theme park features its famous studio tour, King Kong 360 3-D and a range of rides like The Wizarding World of Harry Potter.

 39. Get artsy at the Los Angeles County Museum of Art

 The Los Angeles County Museum of Art is the largest art museum in the western U.S. with 120,000 objects from antiquity to the present from around the world.
 Asian art, Latin American art and Islamic art are some of the most impressive collections.

 The Museum of Contemporary Art hosts a fine collection of 6,800 pieces of American and European art created since 1940.
 It is the only museum in L.A. dedicated to contemporary art.